pmotyka/TerraformCodePipelineModule/README.md

   - (This repo)
   - https://code.amazon.com/packages/TerraformExamplePayload/trees/mainline
   - https://code.amazon.com/packages/TerraformLambdaModule/trees/mainline
+4. replace instances of 'cleblanc' with your own unique identifier
 4. Bootstrap a terraform s3 backend via `cd bootstrap && terraform apply`
 5. Create 3 SSM string parameters
   - GITHUB_TOKEN - a github token allowing repo access
   - WEBHOOK_TOKEN - an arbitrary secret used to create a github webhook
+6. Follow the readme of TerraformExamplePayload
+7. Adjust iam policies where needed to follow PoLP

 # List of Variables Supported by this Terraform Module